mxiuwang/git-practice/Scenario_2/readme.md

 This exercise reflects the scenario when other Intuit engineers have made changes to master, and you must rebase your changes on top of theirs.

-You will learn how to rebase your changes on a feature branch on top of other engineers' changes in the master branch, assuming there are no merge conflicts.
+You will learn how to rebase your changes on a feature branch on top of other engineers' changes in the `master-your-name` branch, assuming there are no merge conflicts.

 ## What is rebasing?
-[Rebase](https://www.git-tower.com/learn/git/glossary/rebase) integrates changes from one branch to another, in this case allowing the user to integrate the changes made by another engineer in the `master-student-name` branch to your feature branch.
+[Rebase](https://www.git-tower.com/learn/git/glossary/rebase) integrates changes from one branch to another, in this case allowing the user to integrate the changes made by another engineer in the `master-your-name` branch to your feature branch.

 # Instructions
 1. Reset local repo to `origin/master-your-name`, so we will start this scenario in a clean state.